TERMS & CONDITIONS

 What you can expect at your initial consultation

-The consultation will consist of an assessment, a diagnosis and treatment recommendations,
+The consultation will consist of an assessment (which may take up to 2 separate sessions), a diagnosis and treatment recommendations,

 followed by a letter to your referring doctor where appropriate.

 Dr Guruswamy accepts patients who self-fund, as well as those covered by healthcare insurance.
 She is accredited by all the major UK